From here on in, we assume you have a tidy dataset. That is all the dataset setup has been done. We focus now on the analysis and reporting.

 Most typically, researchers want to change between the Counts (N) and the Percentages (%) - but there’s also the Z-score and Index available on crosstabs.

-The next button across is an arrow which tells us which direction percentages are calculated (rows or columns).
+The next button across is an arrow that tells us which direction percentages are calculated (rows or columns).

 The default is the down-arrow, which means the percentages are column percentages.